LedFx/LedFx/docs/devices/govee.md

 ![Wifi Settings and LAN switch](/_static/devices/govee/LAN_switch.jpg)

-While in this page, if you haven\'t already, take not of the device MAC address and ensure it is reserved in your router DHCP settings to a fixed IP address.
+While in this page, if you haven't already, take note of the device MAC address and ensure it is reserved in your router DHCP settings to a fixed IP address.